juliocesarfs/fenix/README.md

 A free platform, aiming at free knowledge and valuing teachers who want to make classes available to other students registered on the platform.

-Unlike other study platforms, we offer teachers, not courses.

-Where both (teacher and student) are totally free within the platform, our only goal is to connect them
+Where both (teacher and student) are totally free within the platform, our only goal is to connect them.

 ## :warning: WARNING
-The purpose of this project is for my personal study, unfortunately the Fênix is ​​not an application in the market
+The purpose of this project is for my personal study, unfortunately the Fênix is ​​not an application in the market.

 ## :love_letter: Motivation
-Our biggest motivation is in relation to Covid-19, with schools closed, teachers and students at home, the idea came up to create a completely online platform where teachers can exercise their occupation at home
+Our biggest motivation is in relation to Covid-19, with schools closed, teachers and students at home, the idea came up to create a completely online platform where teachers can exercise their occupation at home.

 ## :blue_book: LICENSE